ManishLapsusNext/TAJ-SDK7/README.md

 # TAJ MAHAL - (SANDSTORM COMPETETION)

-Areplica of Taj Mahal was created for Decentraland.
+A replica of Taj Mahal was created for Decentraland.
 A scene with examples of some simple gamification interactions.